About Us

 General Dynamics, Electric Boat Corporation

 • Winning an award for leading the development, detailed design, testing, and installation of the first all composite and syntactic foam sonar eyebrow for the improved Los Angeles Class Attack Submarines outfitted with under-ice and vertical launch cruise missile capabilities.
 The first ship outfitted with the “Syntactic Eyebrow” was the USS Pasadena, SSN752, pictured below.
-The syntactic eyebrow was installed on 21 submarines in the class, and it quickly became a key enabler for the strategically deployed submarines to fulfill their missions any where in the world without compromising the weapons load.
+The syntactic eyebrow was installed on 21 submarines in the class, and it quickly became a key enabler for the strategically deployed submarines to fulfill their missions anywhere in the world without compromising the weapons load.

 688 Class Nuclear Submarine